Post title: "Can too much protein cause kidney stones?" over image of salmon, eggs, nuts and other food sources of protein

 What Is Protein?

 Protein is an essential nutrient found in many different kinds of foods.
-Protein is made of amino acids, which are necessary for your body to function properly.
+Protein is made of amino acids, which are necessary to perform various body functions including structural support, nutrient transportation, and immunity.

 Protein is found in high amounts in foods like: